Guendeli/godot-entitas-template/README.md

-# Entitas 1.14 Template for Godot 3.x LTS
+# Entitas 1.14 Template for Godot 4.x
 A template to work with Entitas within Godot, including a Sample

 - Entitas: https://github.com/sschmid/Entitas